Why conduct a livestream?

 Be it Alibaba, Lazada or Shopee, these e-commerce platforms have all utilised livestreaming to promote its sales and shopping events like Singles Day or 12.12.
 E-commerce companies generally create hype using digital marketing campaigns by bringing in celebrities that are going to headline these shopping events.
 Not only do they drop last minute deals and information, they allow the livestreams to be shared on various social media platforms and this way you can connect with your friends and look at their latest hauls.
 This connection is brought to consumers at levels unimaginable before and transcends any kind of retail therapy in brick and mortar stores.

-Applications: Religious services
+Applications: Religious virtual events services

 One of the more surprising services that have incepted from the pandemic has got to be online religious services.
 Especially vital to emotional and spiritual wellbeing, religious services takes up a huge chunk of most people’s weekends and their support systems usually stem from there as well.
 Due to social distancing capacity measures, it is impossible to go to sunday church, friday prayers or congregate at the temple and yet these are the services the community requires the most right now.
-Religious groups have turned to livestreaming platforms to conduct sunday sermons and even confession booth sessions to better support the community and to keep events going.
+Religious groups have turned to livestreaming platforms virtual events services to conduct sunday sermons and even confession booth sessions to better support the community and to keep events going.
 Some of these platforms even include sermon-friendly teleprompter-like features, they have plugins that were especially made to resemble confessional booths.
 We do not necessarily have to dilute our experiences but rather take a different direction to get the same job done.

 A huge concern during the pandemic transmission risks at healthcare institutions, that includes hospitals, polyclinics and outpatient clinics.
 A real concern involves a healthy patient being infected with Covid-19 because of a follow-up consultation and so to cancel out that risk completely, doctors and specialists alike in Singapore have turned to livestream platforms for consultations and diagnosis purposes.
 Follow-up treatment like medication is then post-delivered to the patient’s home and this is followed by another tele-consultation in a couple weeks.
 This is time efficient and especially necessary for chronically ill patients who have to return to clinics for regular check-ups.

 Security features in livestream platforms were not at the forefront of the matter until a spate of high-profile hacks during online lectures that took place infront of minors in Singapore.
-Lessons were compulsorily moved online during circuit breaker this year to prevent community spread and so students from ages 6-26 had to access their syllabus through online platforms.
+Lessons were compulsorily moved online virtual services during circuit breaker this year to prevent community spread and so students from ages 6-26 had to access their syllabus through online platforms.
 A key feature of this is the ability to record online lectures that makes it easier for students to refer when they are revising closer to examinations, which is not possible if it was a physical lecture.